 Put another way, gastric sleeve surgery lets such people reach a safe weight so they can then undergo the more radical gastric bypass surgery or duodenal switch surgery.
-This is the most useful application of gastric sleeve surgery at this time, because it appears to be faster and/or easier than other weight loss surgeries in these high-risk people.
+This is the most useful application of gastric sleeve surgery at this time, because it appears to be faster and/or easier than other Free healthy weight loss surgeries in these high-risk people.

 Other names for gastric sleeve resection are sleeve gastrectomy, vertical sleeve gastrectromy, tube gastrectomy and laparoscopic sleeve gastrectomy.

 Who Is a Good Candidate for Gastric Sleeve Surgery?